ydvankit1/Portfolio/README.md

 - [ ] Adding more projects and case studies.
 - [ ] Enhancing the design and layout for better user experience.
-- [ ] Improving accessibility and performance.
-- [ ] Integrating animations and interactive elements.
 - [ ] Adding a blog section to share insights and experiences.

 ## How to View the Website